Skip to main content

 Matemba (Dried Fish)

-Small dried fish from Lake Malawi, fried until crispy and served as a relish with nsima.
-Matemba is salty and crunchy, adding flavor and protein to meals.
+Small dried fish from Lake Malawi, fried crisp and eaten as a relish with nsima.
+Salty and crunchy, matemba adds both flavor and protein to a meal.

 Allergens: